magicDGS/ReadTools/CONTRIBUTING.md

 ## How to contribute

-All contributions to _ReadTools_ are welcome, either from users or developpers.
+All contributions to _ReadTools_ are welcome, either from users or developers.
 Contributions can be made in the form of [Issue Reports][issue_tracker] (for bug reports or feature requests) or [Pull Requests][pull_requests] (for code contributions).